aisingapore/ai-practitioner-handbook/_sources/book/7-solution-delivery/min-viable-code.md

-# How Can We Build a Minimum Viable Code/Configuration for CI/CD Automation Into an Existing Codebase?
+# How can we build a minimum viable code/configuration for CI/CD automation into an existing codebase?

 Contributor(s): Syakyr Surani, Platforms Engineer